shmcminn/sql-CQRC-training/Readme.md

 Let's switch gears and look at just Trump's spending, since we know he ended up winning.

-We're going to add a new function here: WHERE.
+We're going to add a new function here: `WHERE`.
 This does exactly what it sounds like: it gives us only rows where a condition is true.

 ```
 SELECT cand_nm, recipient_nm, disb_desc, disb_amt FROM potus_expenditures_2016